- Curriculum Tracks

 - Student Experience in Engineering Design (SEED)

 - UVM AERO

 Related Links - CEMS

 An accelerated master's degree program leading to an M.S. in Mechanical Engineering is available to students in all undergraduate options.
-An accelerated masters program is available in Biomedical Engineering for those enrolled in the Biomedical Engineering Option.
 For specific program requirements press the "Graduate" button above, center.

 Humanities and Social Science Requirements

 Courses in the humanities and social sciences are required in engineering programs to broaden the student's understanding of humankind and relationships in society.
 For more detailed information, please see: